Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

 Before him sat King David the Greater, first King of the North, free as the deer, and Elina of the night fires.

-Before him sat Prince Berus, last of the oath-bound Princes, Northman by name and nature, and Marion, who remembers.
+Then sat Prince Berus, last of the oath-bound Princes, Northman by name and nature, and Marion, who remembers.

 Before him sat Prince Edward, with eyes like an eagle, and Rylyn of the hundred treasures.